flixopt.flow_system ¶

 Functions¶

-Calculate duration of each timestep as a 1D DataArray.
+Calculate duration of each timestep in hours as a 1D DataArray.

 calculate_weight_per_period staticmethod ¶